 To learn more about running and recovery drinks, click here.

-Many runners can sustain a healthy and prosperous training regimen without taking any products or supplements.
+Many runners can sustain a healthy and prosperous training regimen without taking any products or supplements for runners.
 They rely on proper nutrition, hydration, and restful sleep to keep their bodies in peak condition for running.

-Additionally, since running requires physical endurance and strength, incorporating strength training into your exercise routine can help build both those elements without relying solely on nutritional supplements.
+Additionally, since running requires physical endurance and strength, incorporating strength training into your exercise routine can help build both those elements without relying solely on nutritional supplements for runners.